Particl-Community/documents/socialmedia/discord_toc_template.md

 ‪ PROJECT UPDATES ‬

 • ‪Important project updates are made in #🗣announcements
-• ‪Get to know the team in #deleted-channel‬
 • ‪Progress articles are posted in #🆕progress-updates‬
 • Never miss an important date in #events
 • ‪View Particl's tweets in #🐦project-tweets